omzlo/omzlo.github.io/nocan/nocan-event-protocol.md

 The fields **Channel Id** and **Channel Name** are the same as in the **ChannelUpdateRequestEvent**.

-The field **Channel value** reprents the current content of a channel.
+The field **Channel value** represents the current content of a channel.
 It is non-empty when status is 1 (channel updated);
 in all other cases, **Channel value length** is 0 and **Channel value** is empty.